Atlantic horseshoe crab: United States

 Conservationists have also voiced concerns about the declining population of shorebirds, such as red knots, which rely heavily on the horseshoe crabs' eggs for food during their spring migration.
 Precipitous declines in the population of the red knots have been observed in recent years.
 Predators of horseshoe crabs, such as the currently threatened Atlantic loggerhead turtle, have also suffered as crab populations diminish.

 In 1991, the species was provided legislated protection from bait fishing in South Carolina by calling on the management and regulation of the horseshoe crab fisheries, allowing only hand-collecting for biomedical applications and marine biological research.
 Without the need for LAL in biomedical use, the legal protection of the horseshoe crab is not guaranteed in the future, and they would again fall prey to overfishing and use as bait.
 In 1995, the nonprofit Ecological Research and Development Group (ERDG) was founded with the aim of preserving the four remaining species of horseshoe crab.
 Since its inception, the ERDG has made significant contributions to horseshoe crab conservation.
 ERDG founder Glenn Gauvry designed a mesh bag for whelk/conch traps, to prevent other species from removing the bait.
 This has led to a decrease in the amount of bait needed by approximately 50%.
 In the state of Virginia, these mesh bags are mandatory in whelk/conch fishery.
 The Atlantic States Marine Fisheries Commission in 2006 considered several conservation options, among them being a two-year ban on harvesting the animals, affecting both Delaware and New Jersey shores of Delaware Bay.
 In June 2007, Delaware Superior Court Judge Richard Stokes has allowed limited harvesting of 100,000 males.
 He ruled that while the crab population was seriously depleted by overharvesting through 1998, it has since stabilized, and that this limited take of males will not adversely affect either horseshoe crab or red knot populations.
 In opposition, Delaware environmental secretary John Hughes concluded that a decline in the red knot bird population was so significant that extreme measures were needed to ensure a supply of crab eggs when the birds arrived.
 Harvesting of the crabs was banned in New Jersey on March 25, 2008.

-Every year, about 10% of the horseshoe crab breeding population dies when rough surf flips the creatures onto their backs, a position from which they often cannot right themselves.
-In response, the ERDG launched a "Just Flip 'Em" campaign, in the hopes that beachgoers will simply turn the crabs back over.
+Every year, about 10% of the horseshoe crab breeding population dies when rough surf flips them onto their backs, a position from which they often cannot right themselves.
+In response, the ERDG launched a "Just Flip 'Em" campaign, encouraging beachgoers to turn the crabs back over.
 New Jersey beaches campaign "ReTURN the Favor", trains volunteers to rescue impinged and overturned horseshoe crabs while collecting data on natural and man-made hazards.

 A large-scale project to tag and count horseshoe crabs along the North American coast was started in 2008, termed Project Limulus.

 Due to the lack of information and knowledge regarding horseshoe crab populations, the management policies lack any abundance of rules and regulations.
 To implement management policies for the species, more population information needs to be obtained.